Penetration-expert01/Encrypt_Decrypt/README.md

 # Encrypt_Decrypt

 *Encryption And Decryption Tutorial :-
-In encryption you can encrypt a string and at the time of decryption same process you need to repeat...
+In encryption you can encrypt a string and Text Document and at the time of decryption same process you need to repeat...

-* Disclaimer:- This repositories if for educational purpose only.
+* Disclaimer:- This repositorie if for educational purpose only.
 In case of any misuse , the creator is not responsible for any kind of loss.
 Use at your own risk.

 Platform Compatibility :-
 # For now it's only available for LINUX user.This is only text Document encryption/decryption.